dterg/dterg.github.io/_posts/2016-08-10-confusion-matrices-alternative.md

 want to show inherited (mis)classifications down a tree.

 <!-- more -->
-This is what a confusion matrix for a relatively large number of classes:
+This is what a confusion matrix for a relatively large number of classes looks like:

 <figure>
 	<img src="/images/confusionMatrix.jpg" alt="">